 We all know the basics of what to write on an envelope, and you’ve probably addressed hundreds of envelopes.
 But unless you’ve read through the US Postal Service requirements meticulously, it’s very likely you’ve been missing some little-known facts about addressing envelopes.
 Unknown to many, the US Postal Service has very detailed requirements for how they want their mail addressed.
 To help you learnwhat to write on an envelopeand fulfill those requirements, we’ve listed the most commonly missed USPS requirements.

-Here is a letter address template to show you how to sign an envelope:
+Here is an example letter address template to show you how to sign an envelope:

 Don’t worry!
 Just because these are the technical requirements of the postal service doesn’t mean you can’t make your address more exciting.
 Your mail will still be processed and delivered even if it doesn’t match this formatting.